yichiz3/project-7300/readme.md

 # Project

-The main functions such EDA and training and validations are in [codes.py](./codes.py).
+The code and report are in the file named [report.ipynb](./report.ipynb).
+The file [util.py](util.py) contains some imports for the project and StandardScaler class for data processing.